-Using a collegiate licensed vendor (see list below) is required when ordering consumable branded merchandise.
+Using a collegiate licensed vendor (see link in #1 above) is required when ordering consumable branded merchandise.
 They’re aware of our strict brand requirements, maintain high sustainability standards and keep the proper liability insurance to protect the university in case of product failure.
 They’re also more likely to provide competitive pricing, so don’t hesitate to ask for a discount or price match.

 NOTE: Official collegiate licensed vendors are the only companies allowed to produce retail items (fundraising and “sold-at-cost” items are considered retail).

 As noted above, branded consumable products require use of a UB collegiate licensed vendor.
 However, there are instances when the product is so uncommon or infrequently purchased (e.g., an engraved cutting board) that a collegiate licensed vendor is not available.
 In these rare cases, a single-order license can be issued.
 However a single-order license will only be allowed if pre-approved by the UB Trademarks and Licensing office prior to any purchase requisitioning and/or production begins.

 Please note that if you’re seeking an exception to our collegiate licensed vendor rule, there are five conditions that must apply before we issue a single-order license:

 Only one single-order license is allowed per unlicensed vendor per calendar year.
 If the unlicensed vendor has already accepted an order from the university within the same calendar year, you may not place your order with that vendor until the next calendar year even if it’s an exact reprint.
-If the unlicensed vendor is receiving multiple orders from UB within the same calendar year, the vendor should contact our current licensing agent as soon as possible to receive an official license.
+If the unlicensed vendor is found to be receiving multiple orders from UB within the same calendar year, the vendor should contact our current licensing agent as soon as possible to discuss licensing options.